Are you required to file to LOTR?

 Transparency Report

 A report that is filed with a transparency declaration on an application to register an interest in land, if the transferee is a reporting body.
 The transparency report contains information about the reporting body and its interest holder(s).
-Transparency reports must also be filed independently of a transparency declaration any time there is a change to the reporting body or interest holder’s information, as well as during the transition period when all reporting bodies with a current interest in land will be required to file.
+Transparency reports must also be filed independently of a transparency declaration:

 Registrar